 Two notable options in this category are the GCI Outdoor Sitbacker Canoe Seat and Sail Sit-Back Canoe Seat.

-LL Bean also sells a sitbacker canoe seat that is a branded version of the GCI model.
+LL Bean also sells an aluminum frame canoe seat that is a branded version of the GCI model.

-If you dream of an old wood and canvas canoe, then wooden frame seats could be your best canoe seat option.
-These traditionalist-friendly seats evoke nostalgia from a forgotten time.
-They tend to be less comfortable and not as functional on long trips.
+If you dream of an old wood and canvas canoe, then cane canoe seats could be your best option.
+They look great, however are less comfortable and functional on long trips.

 Our favorite canoe seats are fabric seats.
 They all come with a cushioned seat pad made with a thick foam cushion and a high backrest design and make the best canoe seats for almost any type of paddling.